bernedom/FizzBuzzKata/README.md

 * For multiples of three print "Fizz" instead of the number
 * For the multiples of five print "Buzz" instead of the number
 * For numbers that are multiples of both three and five print "FizzBuzz" instead of the number
-* For numbers that have the same digits (e.g. 11, 22, 33 ...) and are either Fizz, Buzz or Fizzbuzz  print "double" before the string
+* For numbers that have the same digits (e.g. 11, 22, 33 ...) and are either "Fizz", "Buzz" or "FizzBuzz", print "double" before the string

 ## Requirements Round 2